 Date Puree / Nectar

-Pre bought or simply homemade from soaking dates in boiling water and blending, this natural fruit based sweetener is great in porridge and baking as it adds bulk and moisture as well as flavour.
-A good source of fibre and minerals including potassium, dates (particularly medjool dates) are a current favourite with healthy eating bloggers the world over!
+Pre bought or simply homemade from soaking dates in boiling water and blending, this natural fruit-based sweetener is great in porridge and baking as it adds bulk and moisture as well as flavour.
+A good source of fibre and minerals including potassium, dates (particularly Medjool dates) are a current favourite with healthy eating bloggers the world over!

 Similar to maple syrup, the process involves boiling down the sap from the flower of the coconut palm tree.
-Often heat treated to evaporated all moisture, it finishes as a crystalline texture.
+Often heat treated to evaporate all moisture, it finishes as a crystalline texture.
 Lower GI and more nutritious than sugar, coconut sugar is a source of iron and calcium and polyphenol antioxidants.

 Stevia-based sweeteners use purified extracts from the leaves of the stevia plant.
-The ‘natural sweetener’ is up to 300 times sweeter than sugar, suitable for diabetics and calorie free.
+The ‘natural sweetener’ is up to 300 times sweeter than sugar, suitable for diabetics and calorie-free.
 It is often combined with other artificial sweeteners to help mask the sometimes bitter aftertaste but unsurprisingly, pure stevia is favourable.
 Research thus far has concluded it to be non-toxic.
 Some do report digestive bloating as a side effect of large intakes.

 A naturally occurring sugar that may have marginal advantages by containing small amounts of vitamins & minerals but overall it behaves very much like pure sugar in the body and so should be used sparingly.
 There are potential benefits for hay fever suffers if you use local, raw honey and there is a specific type called ‘Manuka Honey’ that is thought to possess medicinal benefits.